-1. What services are offered at the Spay/Neuter Clinic?
+1. What services are offered at the Fixin’ to Save Spay & Neuter Clinic?

 We provide veterinarian-performed spay and neuter surgeries for healthy dogs and cats 3 months and over.
 Our surgery fee includes post-op pain medication.
 Additional services include legally required rabies vaccinations, canine and feline vaccinations, heartworm and leukemia testing, microchips, deworming, flea treatments and nail trims – these are only available at the time of surgery.
 We recommend that animals over 7 years of age schedule an appointment with us for pre-op bloodwork several days before surgery.
 Animals who are sick – sneezing, diarrhea, vomiting, etc., are not safe candidates for surgery and should see their regular veterinarian to resolve those issues before scheduling surgery.

-2. Does The Spay Neuter Clinic work with feral and community cats?
+2. Does The Fixin’ to Save Spay & Neuter Clinic work with feral and community cats?

 3. Why are the Spay Neuter Clinic’s fees lower than other veterinary clinics?

-4. Can anyone use the Spay Neuter Clinic, and do I need to make an appointment?
+4. Can anyone use the Fixin’ to Save Spay & Neuter Clinic, and do I need to make an appointment?

 Yes, our services are open to all.
 And yes, you do need an appointment for surgery.
-You can get more information and schedule an appointment by calling us at 804-694-0349 or emailing us at firstname.lastname@example.org.
+Just click the Request an Appointment button and it will take you through the process to make an appointment.

 5. What do I need to do for my pet before and after surgery?